Company’s Intelligent Sensor Extends Metrics for Evaluating Automotive LiDAR System Performance

 Extended Metric #3: From Detection Range to Classification Range

-The traditional metric of detection range to may work for simple applications, but for autonomy the more critical performance measurement is classification range.
+The traditional metric of detection range may work for simple applications, but for autonomy the more critical performance measurement is classification range.
 While it has been generally assumed that LiDAR manufacturers need not know or care about how the domain controller classifies or how long it takes, this can ultimately add latency and leave the vehicle vulnerable to dangerous situations.
 The more a sensor can provide classification attributes, the faster the perception system can confirm and classify.
 Measuring classification range, in addition to detection range, will provide better assessment of an automotive LiDAR’s capabilities, since it eliminates the unknowns in the perception stack, pinpointing salient information faster.

 Unlike first generation LiDAR sensors, AEye’s iDAR is an integrated, responsive perception system that mimics the way the human visual cortex focuses on and evaluates potential driving hazards.
 Using a distributed architecture and edge processing, iDAR dynamically tracks objects of interest, while always critically assessing general surroundings.
 Its software-configurable hardware enables vehicle control system software to selectively customize data collection in real-time, while edge processing reduces control loop latency.
 By combining software-definability, artificial intelligence, feedback loops, with smart, agile sensors, iDAR is able to capture more intelligent information with less data, faster, for optimal performance and safety.